open-edge-insights/eii-core/README.md

 The `config.json` file consists of the following key and values:

 - value of the `config` key is the config required by the service to run.
-- value of the `interfaces` key is the config required by the service to interact with other services of EII stack over the EII message bus.
+- value of the `interfaces` key is the config required by the service to interact with other services of OEI stack over the Message Bus.
 - the `Subscribers` value in the `interfaces` section denotes that this service should act as a subscriber to the stream being published by the value specified by `PublisherAppName` on the endpoint mentioned in value specified by `EndPoint` on topics specified in value of `Topic` key.
 - the `Publishers` value in the `interfaces` section denotes that this service publishes a stream of data after obtaining and processing it from `VideoAnalytics`.
 The stream is published on the endpoint mentioned in value of `EndPoint` key on topics mentioned in the value of `Topics` key.
-- the services mentioned in the value of `AllowedClients` are the only clients that can subscribe to the published stream, if it is published securely over the EIIMessageBus.
+- the services mentioned in the value of `AllowedClients` are the only clients that can subscribe to the published stream, if it is published securely over the Message Bus.

-> **Note**
+> Note
 >
-> - Similar to the interface keys, EII services can also have "Servers" and "Clients" interface keys.
+> - Like the interface keys, OEI services can also have "Servers" and "Clients" interface keys.
 For more information, refer [config.json](https://github.com/open-edge-insights/video-ingestion/blob/master/config.json) of the `VideoIngestion` service and [config.json](https://github.com/open-edge-insights/eii-tools/blob/master/SWTriggerUtility/config.json) of SWTriggerUtility tool.
-> - For more information on the `interfaces` key responsible for the EII MessageBus endpoint configuration, refer [common/libs/ConfigMgr/README.md#interfaces](common/libs/ConfigMgr/README.md#interfaces).
+> - For more information on the `interfaces` key responsible for the Message Bus endpoint configuration, refer [common/libs/ConfigMgr/README.md#interfaces](common/libs/ConfigMgr/README.md#interfaces).
 > For more details on the Etcd secrets configuration, refer [Etcd_Secrets_Configuration](./Etcd_Secrets_Configuration.md).

-### Distribute the EII container images
+### Distribute the OEI container images

-The EII services are available as pre-built container images in the Docker Hub at https://hub.docker.com/u/openedgeinsights.
+The OEI services are available as pre-built container images in the Docker Hub at <https://hub.docker.com/u/openedgeinsights>.
 To access the services that are not available in the Docker Hub, build from source before running the `docker-compose up -d` command.
 For example:

 ```sh